 6. Conceptualize the moment.

 Weddings mark the union of two individuals in love, but they’re also meant to be celebrations.
 When you’re not shooting portraits and the bridal party and the vows, take a moment to photograph symbols of celebration that the new couple won’t want to forget: a toast, hands in the air and feet on the dance floor, an embrace, applause, or a family cheer.
-Wedding phoographer Lianne Mackay does a perfect job of capturing emotions during a toast at Maddie and Dave’s Glasgow wedding.
+Wedding photographer Lianne Mackay does a perfect job of capturing emotions during a toast at Maddie and Dave’s Glasgow wedding.

 7. Play with shadow.

 Photographer Miriam Brummel has a BA in photographic studio art from Sonoma State University, so it’s no wonder that her wedding photos demonstrate her artful eye.
 In this bridal portrait, Brummel plays with spotlight and shadow to create a unique effect that’s definitely not the norm.
+Shadow play can make for dramatic images that’ll look good in your wedding photography portfolio as well as in the client’s photo albums.

 8. Focus in on the details.